SeanMott/Mirror/README.md

 - [SmokCore](https://github.com/SeanMott/SmokCore.git)

 # Building
-`git clone --recurse-submodules https://github.com/SeanMott/Mirror.git` into your dir.
+git clone the repo into your dir.
 In PlatformTools run the SetUp.(Bat or Shell) for your platform.
 Use Premake5 on the premake file in the base directory.